Attendance and Truancy

 - Attendance at a funeral service

-- Observance of a holiday of his or her religion
+- Observance of a holiday or ceremony of the student's religion (Day of the event or ceremony)

-- When the pupil’s absence has been requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board.
+- Justifiable personal absences must be requested in writing by the parent or guardian and approved by the principal or a designated representative.

 Independent Study (short-term)